cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   Added {$CCODE} blocks for inline C coding (Check the forum, wiki, CE patreon discord or CE's youtube) Added a C# compiler (compilecs)
   Added routines to do .NET(and mono) method detouring.  .NET info has a new contextmenu where you can create a detour template for the autoassembler
-  [Disable] sections can now reference labels, defines, AOBScan results, and allocs created in the [ENABLE] section Userdefined symbollist has a secondary list for CCode symbols The change address window now also supports relative offsets
+  Added invoke method to the .NET Info window as well [Disable] sections can now reference labels, defines, AOBScan results, and allocs created in the [ENABLE] section Userdefined symbollist has a secondary list for CCode symbols The change address window now also supports relative offsets DBVM speed improvements
+  New debugger interface: DBVM-level debugger